olimorris/onedarkpro.nvim/README.md

 #### Specifying colors by theme or background

-It's possible to override default colors within a colorscheme such as the `bg` color.
+It's possible to override default colors within a theme such as the `bg` color.
 This is a common question for those who wish to have a darker background than the default.
 Of course it would make sense to have different `bg` colors for the `onedark` and `onelight` themes.
 This can be achieved by specifying the theme name as a table, followed by the color:

 ```lua
 colors = {